Fury1/CarND-Unscented-Kalman-Filter-Project/README.md

 # CarND-Unscented-Kalman-Filter-Project
-This is the second project of Udacity Self Driving Car ND in term 2.
+This is the second project of the Udacity Self Driving Car ND in term 2.
 In this repo is an Unscented Kalman Filter implementation that fuses radar and lidar data to predict the most accurate position of a vehicle along a noisy measurement path.